 That’s where setting expectations early comes in.
 Before a project gets moving, take a beat to decide who’s responsible for what.
 Be specific.
 Not just “Sam handles design,” but “Sam owns the homepage visuals and feedback rounds by Thursday.”

 Even better?
 Write it down where everyone can see it.
+This is one of the most practical collaboration tips because visibility helps employees stay aligned and avoid confusion later.
 A shared document, a pinned message—whatever works.
 That little bit of up-front effort avoids a lot of last-minute scrambling later.

 2. Don’t Schedule a Meeting Just Because You Can